 Handbook for Student Organization Officers

-Definition: A student organization is any group of students who join together for a specific, legitimate purpose which is officially recognized by HLS.
+Definition: A student organization is any group of students who join together for a specific, legitimate, common purpose which is in alignment with Harvard’s mission.
+See How do I create a new organization? on how to become an official student organization.
 Organizations without official status may not represent themselves as student organizations or avail themselves of the privileges afforded to a student organization.
-No student organization may hold itself to be an Official representative of Harvard Law School or Harvard University but must identify itself as a student organization of Harvard Law School.
+No student organization may hold itself to be an official representative of Harvard Law School or Harvard University but must identify itself as a student organization of Harvard Law School.
 Only those organizations that comply with the requirements of this section may be officially recognized by HLS.

 To be officially recognized, all organizations must have a President or Chair, and a Treasurer or specifically designated person(s) who performs the budget and accounting functions.Because of the HLS budget and fiscal year, individuals who serve as financial officers must hold office for the entire academic year (through June 30) even after the election of new financial officers.
 Additional officers may be elected or appointed at the discretion of the organization.
 Officers of student organizations must be currently enrolled Harvard Law students.